1365 Church Street Vineyard & Winery

 Hours change seasonally.
 Always confirm with the winery before visiting — links to each winery's website, Instagram, and Google Maps are below.

 The heart of Nova Scotia wine country, protected by the North Mountain and cooled by the Bay of Fundy.
-Crisp aromatics, traditional-method sparkling, and the signature Tidal Bay style.
+Crisp aromatics, traditional-method sparkling, Tidal Bay, and Avon Valley stops near Windsor Forks.

 Port Williams • Port Williams